-Catchpoint uses the information collected through the Corporate Website or from attendees at Events for the purposes for which such information was provided.
+Catchpoint uses the information collected through the Corporate Websites or from attendees at Events for the purposes for which such information was provided.
 For example, if you share your name and contact information with us when submitting a request for a free benchmark or an inquiry through our website, we will use this information to respond to you and provide you with the services or information requested.
 Where we seek and obtain your consent to engage in these processing activities, we will rely on such consent to process your personal data until you withdraw it.
 In other cases, we will process your personal data as necessary to perform our contractual obligations with you, or to otherwise provide the requested services, including the Catchpoint Services, or to provide information.

-Catchpoint uses the information collected from the Corporate Website as necessary for its legitimate business purposes.
-Depending on the context, Catchpoint can use the information collected to respond to a visitor’s request, to communicate with visitors about Catchpoint and the Catchpoint Services, or to otherwise operate, manage, secure and improve Catchpoint, the Corporate Website, and the Catchpoint Services.
+Catchpoint uses the information collected from the Corporate Websites as necessary for its legitimate business purposes.
+Depending on the context, Catchpoint can use the information collected to respond to a visitor’s request, to communicate with visitors about Catchpoint and the Catchpoint Services, or to otherwise operate, manage, secure and improve Catchpoint, the Corporate Websites, and the Catchpoint Services.

 Catchpoint does not sell, rent, or lease the Personally Identifiable Information that it collects on the Corporate Website and the Platform Interface to third parties.
 The Personally Identifiable Information collected from the Corporate Website and Platform Interface may be shared with Catchpoint’s affiliates, and with the service providers that work on Catchpoint’s behalf.
 These service providers are restricted from using Personally Identifiable Information in any way other than to provide services for us and subject to our documented instructions only.
 Such information may also be disclosed by Catchpoint as required by law, valid court order, or other request from a governmental authority.

 Individuals from the European Economic Area only